 pumpkin pancakes on plate with banana slices.

-We make pancakes each Sunday, and we tend to rotate flavors throughout the year.
-A favorite is Pumpkin Pancakes, which are fluffy and nicely spiced from the pumpkin pie spice or cinnamon.
+We usually make pancakes each Sunday, and we tend to rotate flavors throughout the year.
+A favorite is Pumpkin Pancakes, which are fluffy and nicely spiced from pumpkin pie spice or cinnamon.

 I love these as a way to vary our weekend breakfast, include a veggie in our first meal of the day, and have a festive holiday breakfast option.
-(They work as well for Halloween as they do for Thanksgiving and Christmas!)
+(They work as well for Halloween Breakfast as they do as a Thanksgiving recipe for kids and as a Make-Ahead Christmas Breakfast Idea!)

 You can make them and serve them right away, or stash them into a container or bag in the fridge or freezer for a future easy breakfast.